Color Media International: History

 In January 2007, a party celebrating 15 years of the company and the 500th issue of Svet magazine was held at MB Brewery for 1,200 employees and guests.
 It was also the occasion for filming a five-minute promo clip about company history and publishing a special edition of Svet magazine celebrating the Jubilee.

 On July 19, 2007, a launch party at Beli dvor celebrated the first issue of Hello!, the oldest celebrity magazine.
 Additionally, a variety of magazines were issued in 2007 including a specialized magazine, Moja kosa (My hair); a monthly health magazine with high circulation Top zdravlje (Top Health); magazines Kuhinjica and Dobra hrana (in cooperation with a production company, Skorpion); Bauer's biweekly female magazine, Tina; Burda; Moje dete; and specialized bi-monthly magazine, Beauty Expert.

-In 2007, CPG published six out of the 12 magazines with the highest circulation in Serbia with Svet, their basic publication, at the top.
+In 2007, the company published six out of the 12 magazines with the highest circulation in Serbia with Svet, their basic publication, at the top.

-In June 2008, Hello! magazine, a biweekly publication, began being published weekly and CPG received a June Award from the Regional Chamber of Commerce in Novi Sad.
+In June 2008, Hello! magazine, a biweekly publication, began being published weekly and the company received a June Award from the Regional Chamber of Commerce in Novi Sad.

-In 2008, CPG reached a record for circulation in the region after issues of Lepota i zdravlje were released for the market of Bosnia-Herzegovina and Slovenia.
+In 2008, the company reached a record for circulation in the region after issues of Lepota i zdravlje were released for the market of Bosnia-Herzegovina and Slovenia.
 The Macedonian (May) and Croatian (July) issues were also published.
 In July, the circulation of Lepota i zdravlje in Bosnia-Herzegovina reached more than 31,000 copies, hitting a new record.
-The project Lepota i zdravlje went international at the fair of magazine licenses in Moscow (organized by FIPP) and for the first time, CPG offered one of its licenses in the international market.
+The project Lepota i zdravlje went international at the fair of magazine licenses in Moscow (organized by FIPP) and for the first time, the company offered one of its licenses in the international market.

-In September 2008, company headquarters in Novi Sad were relocated to a new commercial building (owned by CPG) on Temerinska street for the first time in 16 years.
+In September 2008, company headquarters in Novi Sad were relocated to a new commercial building (owned by the company) on Temerinska street for the first time in 16 years.

 In December, the company launched its regional website, which became the most popular show business website in the region within a couple of months.

-By the end of 2008, CPG had daughter companies from Bosnia-Herzegovina, Montenegro, Slovenia, Croatia and Macedonia as well as correspondence offices in Frankfurt, Wien, Basel, Paris and many other European cities.
+By the end of 2008, the company had daughter companies from Bosnia-Herzegovina, Montenegro, Slovenia, Croatia and Macedonia as well as correspondence offices in Frankfurt, Wien, Basel, Paris and many other European cities.
 The company had over 350 permanent employees and approximately 150 part-time associates.